ZeroKnowledgefm/ZKJobs/README.md

 * **Rust Developer @ Horizen Labs**
 This position is full-time and starts ASAP.
 Looking for a passionate Rust developer with min 2 years of experience.
 We offer a competitive salary, stock options and an amazing project.
 To learn more and apply, please contact maurizio@horizenlabs.io

+* **Senior Rust Engineer @ cLabs / Celo**
+This position is full-time.
+Join the cross-chain team at Celo working on a new gas-efficient interoperability system for all blockchains that support smart contracts.
+Experience with Rust is desired, and bonus is any experience with Solidity and interest in blockchains / cryptography.
+To learn more and apply, please contact prestwich@clabs.co.

 * **Senior Rust Blockchain Engineer @ Phala Network** This position is full-time (remote) and starts in May.
 Core Protocol Dev.
 Need: 2 yr Rust, solid blockchain & distributed systems, basic cryptography.
 Nice: Substrate, serverless, WASM, dist.
 Storage.
 To learn more and apply, please contact hire@phala.network